Asilidae: Egg

-The egg is hyaline or pigmented and of variable shape from spherical to oval and up to 2 mm in length.
-The surface is smooth or bears microsculptures, which are generally polygonal and visible only in the electron microscope.
+The egg is hyaline or pigmented, of variable shape from spherical to oval, and up to 2 mm in length.
+The surface can be smooth or bear microsculptures, which are generally polygonal and visible only in the electron microscope.

 Larva

 The larva is apodous, cylindrical, and elongated, more or less flattened dorsoventrally and tapered at the cephalic and caudal ends.
 The colour is white or yellowish.
-The head is small, rugged, dark-pigmented and hypognathous, the abdomen is composed of eight apparent urites, with the last two often fused and more or less reduced.
+The head is small, rugged, dark-pigmented and hypognathous, while the abdomen is composed of eight apparent segments, with the last two often fused and more or less reduced.
 The respiratory system is amphineustic, with two pairs of spiracles, one thoracic and one abdominal.
-Also, rudimentary and nonfunctional stigmata occur in other abdominal segments.
+Also, rudimentary and nonfunctional spiracles occur in other abdominal segments.

 Pupa

 The pupa is naked, as in the majority of the Orthorrhapha, exarate and therefore able to move.

 Biology

 The Asilidae are predators, in both the juvenile and the adult stages, and feed on small arthropods, mainly insects.
-Although predatory forms in the adult stage are present in other taxonomic groups of Diptera, the Asilidae are the most representative for the number of species and for uniformity of feeding behavior.
+Although predatory forms in the adult stage are present in other taxonomic groups of Diptera, the Asilidae are the most representative for the number of species and for uniformity of feeding behavior (>7000 species, all of which are predatory).
 The combination of high biodiversity and high predatory activity leads to this family playing an important role in the ecological stability of entomofauna.

-The lifecycle takes place in 1–3 years.
+The life cycle takes place in 1–3 years.
 The postembryonic development consists of four larval stages (instars) and one pupa.
 The larvae of the first instar differ from other stages in both ethology and trophic regime.
 The larvae of most known asilids live in the soil or in the case of some taxonomic groups, in rotting organic material, usually wood and the bark of dead trees.

-With regards to feeding behavior, most of the literature describes Asilidae larvae as entomophagous, but doubts remain about the real nature of the trophic regime and its mechanisms.
+With regard to feeding behavior, most of the literature describes Asilidae larvae as entomophagous, but doubts remain about the real nature of the trophic regime and its mechanisms.
 The entomophagy of some species had indeed been already hypothesized by some authors of the 19th century, based on the findings of larvae of asilids associated with larvae of other insects, but Melin (1923) asserted that, in reality, predation was occasional and secondary to the plant-based diet.
 More recent studies have confirmed the entomophagy of some asilids without extending this species' feeding behavior for the whole family.
 Less certain, however, is the mechanism of entomophagy: in general, the behavior is cited as predation, but for some species may be ectoparasitoids.
 Musso (1983) described the feeding behavior of the larvae of Machimus rusticus: the larvae of the first instar does not feed on insects, those of the second instar feed on secretions by larvae of beetles (and may cause death), while the larvae of the third and fourth instars actually behave like predators.
 In short, the feeding behavior of larval asilids can be intermediate between predation and ectoparasitism.